BITSS-OPA/opa-deworming/code/05_final_opa.md

 ```

-Without externalities, they obtain total NPV of benefits of 142.43, with 12.9 in tax revenue for goverment (table 5, column 3, and rows 9, 10 respectively).
+Without externalities, they obtain total NPV of benefits of 142.43, with 12.9 in tax revenue for government (table 5, column 3, and rows 9, 10 respectively).

-Including externalities, they obtain total NPV of benefits of 766.81, with 102.97 in tax revenue for goverment (table 5, column 3, and rows 12, 13 respectively).
+Including externalities, they obtain total NPV of benefits of 766.81, with 102.97 in tax revenue for government (table 5, column 3, and rows 12, 13 respectively).